What are the hot things to do in Los Cabos?

 There’s no shortage of luxury hotels in Los Cabos.

-When booking, however, you’ll want to know where your resort is located to avoid being disappointed.
+When booking, however, you’ll want to know where your resort is located.

 Cabo San Lucas is at one end, San Jose del Cabo is at the other end, and the Corridor is a 20-mile stretch connecting the two towns.
 So we’re talking about a fairly large geographical area.

-We’ve stayed at many different resorts in Cabo over the years – and because we love looking at hotels, we’ve inspected several more.
+We’ve stayed at many of them over the years – and because we love looking at hotels, we’ve inspected several more.

 We’ve also written separate individual reviews on the following hotels: